luismiddleton/mobx-router/.specification/routes.md

 - Ensure unique paths for each route.
 - Support for dynamic segments and route parameters.
-- A path can support dynamic parameters, e.g. `/:user`
+- A path can support dynamic parameters, e.g. `/:user`, including deeply nested routes, e.g. `/:user/:orders`
 - Only await the `loader` if the route path deeply equals the pathname.
 - Handle fallback or 404 routes at any nesting level.